stephenebert/Springboard/Capstone/step7/README.md

 # Capstone Project Step 7: Cross-Modal Retrieval Experiments

-> Automate, benchmark, and analyze cross-modal retrieval models that link real-world photos (MS-COCO, Flickr-30k) with Stable-Diffusion renders and their prompts—all from Jupyter notebooks.
+> Automate, benchmark, and analyze cross-modal retrieval models that link real-world photos (MS-COCO, Flickr-30k) with Stable-Diffusion renders and their prompts all from Jupyter notebooks.

 ---